 - Movement: Move the mouse from your shoulder/elbow, not by moving your hand side-to-side.

 - Vertical mouse: A vertical mouse puts your hand in a more neutral position.

 - Relieving tension: Repetitive strain from mouse work can aggravate tendons in the arm.
-To relieve tension, shake out your hands and arms for about 30-60 seconds, whenever you feel the need to stimulate blood flow.
+To relieve tension, shake out your hands and arms for about 30-60 seconds.

 Adjusting your equipment is important, but so is movement.
 Pay attention to your body.
 If your shoulders are tense, lower them.
 If your hips are tight, stretch them.
 If your back aches, go for a walk.

 Try the “20-8-2 rule.”
 Sit for 20 minutes, stand for 8 minutes and walk for 2 minutes.

 Standing workstations are very popular.
 If you use one, make sure it’s adjusted to fit you and don’t stand too long.
 Standing for long periods can fatigue the back and legs, so change your position frequently.

 If you’re uncomfortable at your workstation, or you’ve had an injury, seek out an ergonomic evaluation from your employer.
 Your employer may provide ergonomic evaluations to correct an unhealthy workstation by recommending specific equipment, or by making adjustments.